 Stir 1/2 cup reserved soap batter with 1/4 teaspoon of indigo powder.
 This is a lovely blue-jean shade that you can buy HERE at Bramble Berry.
 It’s one of two blue options that I know of for naturally coloring soap.
-(The other is Cambrian blue clay, which you can buy HERE from this Etsy shop.)
+(The other is Cambrian blue clay, which you can buy from Amazon.

 I put my blue soap batter in a plastic squeeze bottle (also from Bramble Berry) and made snowflake designs over the top of my soap.
 My art talent peaked around second grade, so that’s about as skilled as I get in the fancy soap decorating department!

 I was in the mood for sparkles too, so I sifted a little bit of silver mica over the top.